Chicago Crossover: Casting

 It was announced on September 29, 2014 that three members of Chicago P.D.'s cast would be guest starring in the SVU hour; Sophia Bush (portraying Detective Erin Lindsay), Jesse Lee Soffer (portraying Detective Jay Halstead), and Jason Beghe (portraying Sergeant Henry "Hank" Voight).
 On November 10, 2014, TV Guide noted that Lou Taylor Pucci would be portraying Lindsay's estranged half-brother, Teddy Courtney.
 Pucci guest starred in a Warren Leight written episode of Law & Order: Criminal Intent, "Cruise to Nowhere" as Joey Frost.

 The showrunners mention in their interviews that the same togetherness the cast showed on-screen, they had it behind the scenes as well.
 "The most unexpected and rewarding development in filming the crossover episodes was seeing how close the actors from the different shows became," says CPD's Olmstead, "Between set-ups they stuck together as a group and they socialized after wrap.
 It brought the shows closer."
 In TV Guide Olmstead continued, "One thing that I didn't really expect was the camaraderie with the actors, you never saw actors standing by themselves, waiting for their line.
 They were always in groups.
 They hung out as a group after they filmed.
 There was a lot of travel and working weekends, but the feedback I got from everybody was what a special event it was for them just as actors.
 I know that when we do it again — and I'm sure that we'll do it at some point down the road — it will not be a hard sell."

 Danny Mastrogiorgio who portrayed George Turner in "Chicago Crossover"; the actor has guest starred on SVU three times before, in the season thirteen episode, "Home Invasions" as a young boy's father, tenth season episode, "Lunacy" as 'the Cabbie Rapist', Orlando McTeer, and in the second season episode "Noncompliance" as Earl Miller/Gilmore as well.
-Prior to that, Mastrogiorgio has worked with SVU show runner Warren Leight, guest starring on Law & Order: CI as a murderous drug lord named Testarossa in the episode "Purgatory".
+Prior to that, Mastrogiorgio has worked with SVU showrunner Warren Leight, guest starring on Law & Order: Criminal Intent as a murderous drug lord named Testarossa in the episode "Purgatory".